iamcco/coc-diagnostic/README.md

 > this extension include all linters config at [linters](https://github.com/iamcco/diagnostic-languageserver/wiki/Linters)
 > therefor if you use the linter which have included then you don't need to config linters and formatters

+Any configuration for `linters` and `formatters` is merged with [the default configuration](./src/config.ts), this allow overriding specific parts of the configuration only.

 **To enable this plugin for filetypes** you have to config `diagnostic-languageserver.filetypes` for linters and `diagnostic-languageserver.formatFiletypes` for formatters.